When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Results

 Examining Fig.~\ref{fig:wdm_gp}, we observe a clear impact from incorporating DESI data.
 This inclusion leads to tighter constraints (i.e., smaller contours), while still preserving an oscillatory-like behavior across all six cases.
 Regarding these oscillations, we note that an interesting feature emerges in the best-fit reconstructions (red-dotted lines): a transition in behavior around $z \sim 1.5$.
 Specifically, when using DESI DR1, $w_{\rm DM}$ tends to favor positive values, whereas with DESI DR2, the preference shifts toward neutral or negative values.
 This behavior is readily explained by the differences between the two data releases, particularly the reduced error bar on the ELG2 point at $z \sim 1.32$ and the addition of a new QSO point at $z = 1.48$—precisely the redshift region where this transition occurs.

 Another noteworthy characteristic is the best-fit value of $w_{\rm DM}$ at $z = 0$.
 Unlike the non-parametric reconstructions, which tend to favor negative values, these results generally indicate a preference for positive values, except in the case where only CC data is used.
-This is a direct consequence of treating $H_0$ (specifically, $h$) as a free parameter while fixing $r_d$ (at $149.3$~Mpc) for the DESI BAO data in the model-independent approach.
+This is a direct consequence of treating $H_0$ (specifically, $h$) as a free parameter while fixing $r_{\rm d}$ (at $149.3$~Mpc) for the DESI BAO data in the parametric approach.
 This results in lower values of $h$ and $\Omega_{m,0}$ and higher values of $w_{\rm DM}(z = 0)$.
 Another key factor contributing to this behavior can be observed in the marginalized posteriors (Figs.~\ref{fig:triangleplot}, \ref{fig:triangleplot_desi}, and \ref{fig:triangleplot_desi_dr2}).
 Since $w_{\rm DM}$ is allowed to vary freely, the usual correlation between $h$ and $\Omega_{m,0}$ disappears, leading to weaker constraints on both parameters at the background level given the datasets used.
-Additionally, a direct comparison between Figs.~\ref{fig:triangleplot}, \ref{fig:triangleplot_desi}, and \ref{fig:triangleplot_desi_dr2} highlights the impact of the DESI $D_M$ data on the posteriors (both DR1 and DR2), particularly for the DM EoS parameters.
+Additionally, a direct comparison between Figs.~\ref{fig:triangleplot}, \ref{fig:triangleplot_desi}, and \ref{fig:triangleplot_desi_dr2} highlights the impact of the DESI $D_{\rm M}$ data on the posteriors (both DR1 and DR2), particularly for the DM EoS parameters.
 The exception is $w_{{\rm DM},5}$, which remains largely unaffected due to its location at $z = 3$, where data is sparse.
 Moreover, a tendency for positive values of $w_{\rm DM}(z = 0)$ becomes the standard trend when DESI data is included.
+The mild preference observed in DESI (both DR1 and DR2) for a non-zero DM equation of state, $w_{\rm DM} \neq 0$, may be understood in the broader context of its tendency to favor deviations from the $\Lambda$CDM paradigm.
+Recent analyses have already reported evidence for a preference toward dynamical dark energy within DESI data~\cite{DESI:2024mwx,DESI:2025zgx}.
+In our framework, however, DE is fixed to a non-dynamical form, and thus the flexibility that DESI data appear to demand cannot be accommodated through the DE sector.
+As a consequence, this preference for dynamics is effectively absorbed by the DM sector, manifesting as a slight deviation of $w_{\rm DM}$ from zero.
+It is important to emphasize, however, that this interpretation does not exclude the possibility of genuine physical modifications to the DM sector or to the processes of structure formation, which remain viable avenues for further exploration beyond the standard $\Lambda$CDM framework.